ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 the pointing device's cursor is hovering over an annotation, or if the pointing device's button is pressed.

-PDF widgets, which is a type of annnotation, may also have associated Javascript functions that are executed when certain events occur.
+PDF widgets, which is a type of annotation, may also have associated Javascript functions that are executed when certain events occur.

 Therefore it is important to tell an PDFAnnotation when the pointing